voxpupuli/puppet-splunk/README.md

 You can also use r10k or code-manager to deploy the module so ensure that you have the correct entry in your Puppetfile.

+By default, this module will download the installation packages from `https://download.splunk.com`.

-Once the module is in place, there is just a little setup needed.
+You can also configure offline installers, there is just a little setup needed.

 First, you will need to place your downloaded splunk installers into the files directory, `<module_path>/splunk/files/`.
 If you're using r10k or code-manager